 Folx is a beautifully designed torrent client that centralizes all aspects of torrenting into one app—no more jumping back and forth between programs.
-It allows you to create a workflow for the torrent process that Folx will automate for you.
+It works great on macOS High Sierra and allows you to create a workflow for the torrent process that Folx will automate for you.
 Folx helps you take control of your downloads once and for all.

 Coupon 25% OFF NOW: SFCNS-SP-DSC